The Amazing Jeckel Brothers: Recording and production

 Working with Mike E. Clark and Rich "Legz Diamond" Murrell, Joseph Bruce and Joseph Utsler developed their album with the highest of hopes.
 Hoping to receive the respect Bruce and Utsler felt they deserved, they planned to feature well-known, respected rappers on their album.
 Bruce stated outright that he wanted to involve Snoop Dogg, Ol' Dirty Bastard, and Ice-T. Snoop Dogg requested that Insane Clown Posse not pay his then-current record label, No Limit Records, and said that he would appear on the album if Bruce and Utsler gave him "$40,000 in a briefcase".
 Insane Clown Posse agreed, and Snoop Dogg appeared on the song "The Shaggy Show", which also featured the ska band Gangster Fun playing music before each of the song's faux commercial breaks.
 Insane Clown Posse also unsuccessfully attempted to contact Ice Cube to collaborate with them.

 Snoop Dogg also helped them contact Ol' Dirty Bastard, who was paid $30,000 for his appearance.
 Ol' Dirty Bastard recorded his track in a matter of two days; however, his recording consisted of nothing more than him rambling about "bitches."
 It took Bruce and Utsler a week to assemble just four rhymes out of his rambling, using Pro Tools because his raps were out of synch with Clark's beat.
 The duo eventually had to re-record their lines and re-title the song "Bitches".
 Finally, Insane Clown Posse contacted Ice-T. However, he charged them only $10,000.
 The group felt that Ice-T's song did not belong on the album, and was instead released on the compilation, Psychopathics from Outer Space (2000).
 The song "Echo Side" was originally released at an Insane Clown Posse concert in Garden City, Michigan as the first ever single from Dark Lotus.

 To help increase their positive publicity, Island Records hired the Nasty Little Man publicity team.
 The team set up a photo shoot for Insane Clown Posse that was to appear on the cover of Alternative Press magazine in Cleveland.
 On the set of the photo shoot, a member of the publicity team approached Bruce and explained that in the song "Fuck the World", the lyric that stated "Fuck the Beastie Boys and the Dalai Lama" needed to be changed.
 Insulted, Bruce exclaimed that his music would not be censored again – referring to Disney's previous requirement of censure.
-Nasty Little Man told Bruce that the Beastie Boys were not only clients of the company but also personal friends, and the Beastie Boys told the company to make Bruce change the lyric.
+Nasty Little Man told Bruce that the Beastie Boys were not only clients of the company but also personal friends, and the Beastie Boys told the company to change the lyric with no interest of knowing who wrote the song in the first place.
 In response, Bruce fired Nasty Little Man and asked its team to leave the photo shoot.